kubevirt/kubevirt.github.io/_posts/2021-04-30-intel-vgpu-kubevirt.md

    --wait-secs=240
 ```

 We need a place to store our Windows 10 virtual disk, use the following to create a 40Gb space to store our file.
 In order to do this within minikube we will manually create a PersistentVolume (PV) as well as a PersistentVolumeClaim (PVC).
-These steps assume that you have 45+ GB of free space in "/".
+These steps assume that you have 45+ GiB of free space in "/".
 We will create a "/data" directory as well as a subdirectory for storing our PV.
-If you do not have at least 45GB of free space in "/", you will need to free up space, or mount storage on "/data" to continue.
+If you do not have at least 45 GiB of free space in "/", you will need to free up space, or mount storage on "/data" to continue.

 ```shell
 cat > win10-pvc.yaml << EOF